 This 2016 New York rodent study found: “By using unbiased and whole-brain imaging techniques, we uncover a number of cortical and subcortical brain structures that have lower activity in the animals showing helplessness than in those showing resilience following the LH [learned helplessness] procedure.
 We also identified the LC [locus coeruleus] as the sole subcortical … Continue reading The effects of imposing helplessness

 My 400th curation is a 2018 US/UK paper by two of the coauthors of Using an epigenetic clock to distinguish cellular aging from senescence.
-The authors reviewed the current state of epigenetic clock research, and proposed a new theory of aging: “The proposed epigenetic clock theory of ageing views biological ageing as an unintended … Continue reading The epigenetic clock theory of aging
+The authors reviewed the current state of epigenetic clock research, and proposed a new theory of aging: “The proposed epigenetic clock theory of ageing views biological ageing as an unintended consequence … Continue reading The epigenetic clock theory of aging

 This 2018 Hungary/UK study used Bayesian analysis to better understand gene-environment interactions that produce depression: “Most genetic studies do not consider the effect of stressors which may be one reason for the lack of replicable results in candidate gene studies, GWAS [genome-wide association studies] and between human studies and animal models.
 Animal models of depression … Continue reading A study of gene-environment interactions